mblayman/mattlayman.com/content/understand-django/2022-03-10-secure-apps.md

     the attacker may make purchases
     using the user's stored credit card information.

-Django include a capability to help thwart this kind of attack.
+Django includes a capability to help thwart this kind of attack.
 Through the use of **CSRF tokens**, we can help prevent bad actors from performing actions